kofemann/pgtune/README.md

 pgtune
 ======

-A tool to optimize PostgreSQL for dCache namespace or any other *on line transaction processing* (OLTP) workloads.
+A tool to optimize PostgreSQL for dCache namespace or any other **on line transaction processing** (OLTP) workloads.

-Based on information from [Tuning Your PostgreSQL Server][3] wiki page.
+Based on the information from [Tuning Your PostgreSQL Server][3] wiki page.

 Usage:
 ------